-Starting with the 2015-16 academic year, each year, the Conference will award 24 scholarships of $9,000 each to student‐athletes who have excelled academically and athletically, have completed their intercollegiate athletics eligibility, and have been accepted into a program of postgraduate study.
-Each Pac-12 institution selects two current or former student-athletes, one man and one woman, through its institutional selection process.
+Each year, the Conference awards up to 24 scholarships of $9,000 each to student‐athletes who have excelled academically and athletically, have completed their intercollegiate athletics eligibility, and have been accepted into a program of postgraduate study.
+Each Pac-12 institution can select two current or former student-athletes, one man and one woman, through its institutional selection process.
 Although each institution can determine its own method of selection, the mission of the NCAA Postgraduate Scholarship Program (whose focus is on “rewarding those individuals whose dedication and effort are reflective of those characteristics necessary to succeed and thrive through postgraduate study in an accredited graduate program”) should guide the selections.

 To be selected for a postgraduate scholarship, a student-athlete must have: